Background

 Origins

-Having been the main driving force behind SixXS which we ran from 2000 till 2017, and running private colocated machines since 2012, networking has always been a semi-pro hobby that turned into work.
-In the SixXS project I built and managed the Ghost Route Hunter (GRH) system for analyzing BGP anomalies, this was done by operating AS8298 and doing multi-hop BGP and analyzing the incoming BGP feeds.
+In the SixXS project I built and managed the Ghost Route Hunter (GRH) system for analyzing BGP anomalies, this was done by operating AS8298 and doing multi-hop BGP and analyzing the incoming BGP feeds from a large set of peers.

 I have been and still am commercially involved in development of network management tools, network traffic monitoring and analysis systems, research on a variety of subjects and am an IETF contributor.